cmeeren/Faqt/README.md

 As expected by the discerning F# developer, Faqt is:

 - **Readable:** Assertions read like natural language and clearly reveal their intention.
-- **Concise:** Verbosity in the syntax is kept to an absolute minimum.
+- **Concise:** Assertion syntax verbosity is kept to an absolute minimum.
 - **Usable:** Faqt comes with batteries included, and contains many useful assertions, including aliases (like `BeTrue()` for `Be(true)` on booleans, and `BeSome` for `BeOfCase(Some)` on `option` values).
 - **Safe:** Assertions are as type-safe as F# allows.